aspose-words/Aspose.Words-API-References/english/net/aspose.words.rendering/pageinfo/landscape/_index.md

 title: PageInfo.Landscape
 linktitle: Landscape
 second_title: Aspose.Words for .NET API Reference
-description: PageInfo property.
+description: PageInfo Landscape property.
 Returns true if the page orientation specified in the document for this page is landscape in C#.
 type: docs
 weight: 20
 url: /net/aspose.words.rendering/pageinfo/landscape/